SWE-Shri-99/MotionCut-Java_Internship/README.md

 ♦ Error Handling: Manage and respond to invalid inputs gracefully.

 ♦ User-Friendly Interface: Ensure clear instructions and intuitive interaction for players.

+##

+### **5. Brick Breaker Game**

+An interactive narrative experience where users make choices that influence the outcome of the story.

+Features:

+♦ Game Logic: Develop core mechanics for paddle movement, ball bouncing, and brick destruction.
+Include collision detection and a scoring system.

+♦ Levels and Difficulty: Design multiple levels with increasing complexity and adjust difficulty by altering ball speed and introducing challenges.

+♦ User Input: Enable keyboard input for paddle control, and add features like pausing and restarting.

+♦ Sound Effects and Music: Enhance the gaming experience with sound effects for ball hits, brick breaks, and background music.

+♦ Game Over and Victory Conditions: Implement conditions for game over and define victory conditions for completing levels.

+♦ Optimizations: Optimize code for better performance, considering features like double buffering.

+♦ Documentation: Provide clear documentation and comments for the codebase to aid understanding.